cramdoulfa/marc-website/docs/_pages/index.md

 Marc Faddoul is a transdisciplinary technologist and AI researcher, expert on recommendation systems and algorithmic audit.
 <br><br>
 He is the director and co-founder of **[AI Forensics](https://aiforensics.org){:target="_blank"}**, a digital-rights non-profit which investigates opaque and influential algorithms.

+AI Forensics was established to address a critical gap in civil society: providing technical expertise and evidence gathering capabilities for algorithmic auditing.
+They are now established as the leading European actor.
+Through high-profile, data-driven investigations, they have repeatedly driven tangible impact in platform behavior and regulation enforcement.
 <br><br>
 He regularly advises regulators with technical perspectives on AI ethics and platform accountability, including though expert committees of the EU Commission, the Digital Council (CNNum) and media regulator (ARCOM), and [the French General States on Information](https://etats-generaux-information.fr/actualites/nomination-des-membres-des-cinq-groupes-de-travail){:target="_blank"}.